Plymouth State University: Academics

-The university offers BA, BFA, BS, MA, MAT, MBA, MS, and MEd degrees, the Certificate of Advanced Graduate Studies (CAGS), and the Doctor of Education (EdD) in Learning, Leadership, and Community.
-Plymouth State is accredited by the New England Commission of Higher Education, the New Hampshire Postsecondary Education Commission, and the National Council for Accreditation of Teacher Education (NCATE).
-Program-specific accreditations include the Commission on Accreditation of Athletic Training Education (CAATE) for athletic training; Accreditation Council for Business Schools and Programs (ACBSP) for undergraduate and graduate degrees; the Council on Social Work Education (CSWE) for social work; the Society of Public Health Education and the American Association of Health Education (SOPHE/AAHE) for health education; and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for the Master of Education in Counselor Education, including mental health counseling and school counseling concentrations.
+The university offers both undergraduate and graduate degrees, including BA, BFA, BS, MA, MAT, MBA, MS, and MEd degrees, the Certificate of Advanced Graduate Studies (CAGS), and the Doctor of Education (EdD) in Learning, Leadership, and Community.

+Plymouth State is accredited by the New England Commission of Higher Education and approved by the New Hampshire Postsecondary Education Commission.
+Program-specific accreditations include the Council for the Accreditation of Educator Preparation for teacher education; Commission on Accreditation of Athletic Training Education (CAATE) for athletic training; Accreditation Council for Business Schools and Programs (ACBSP) for undergraduate and graduate degrees; the Council on Social Work Education (CSWE) for social work; the Society of Public Health Education and the American Association of Health Education (SOPHE/AAHE) for health education; and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for the Master of Education in Counselor Education, including mental health counseling and school counseling concentrations.

 The university currently has 19 academic departments.
 Within each department there are several different study options and degree programs.
 The most popular majors at Plymouth State are business and education.
 Other popular majors include physical education, health education, art, social science, psychology, and communication studies.
 In 2011, Plymouth State University added a BS in nursing degree to its list of available programs of study.

 Beginning in fall of 2017, the university switched to a "cluster model" with seven interdisciplinary areas instead of academic departments or colleges.
 The clusters are: